 The current Clive population of 17,506 residents is expected to grow 44 percent to its maximum population of 23,000 residents by 2030.

 Due to this expected growth, the City Council directed City staff to evaluate citywide space needs.
 The facility and space needs study identified the current facilities are undersized to meet the escalating population.
-These limitations applied to police, fire, library, and city administration.
+These limitations applied to police, fire, and the public library..

 |Public Library||Public Safety|